 SIPs are commonly used throughout Europe and North America as a construction method, even though the UK market has been slow in catching up.
 It has many advantages over standard masonary and timber frame construction methods - primarily to do with the factory-built components allowing for a better-performing building fabric.
-Below is information on these key advantages as well as technical infomation on what makes up a SIP.
+Please see below for some information on these key advantages as well as technical infomation on what makes up a SIP:

 Building with SIPs is a fast construction method.
 It is entirely possible for the SIP "shell" to be completed within 7 days.

 SIPs can be fabricated to suit any design of building, allowing architects the flexibility and creative freedom to create aesthetically pleasing designs.